DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_I.md

 ## 4. MCDs
 - The MCD method says that we can infer the dates of each assemblage from this mess if we know the type means.
-- All we do is multiply the vector of 3 ware type manufacturing dates *m<sub>i</sub>* = [ 1780, 1790, 1815] by the vector of relative frequencies in each assemblage and add the products.
+- All we do is multiply the vector that conatains the midpoints of 3 type *m<sub>i</sub>* = [ 2, 29, 9] by the vector of frequencies in each assemblage, add the products, and divide by the sum of the frequencies.
 We get a weighted average, where the weights are the type relative frequnencies.
 This is the MCD estimate for each assemblage.
-- Then we sort the assmblagess of the MCD estiamates to see if we see the Gaussian reponses that the model assumes.
+- Then we sort the assmblages on the MCD estimates to see if we see the Gaussian reponses that the model assumes.
 Here is the plot:

 ![](./Images/propMatSortedByMCD.png)

 - Hooray!!
 - And we can go one step further here.
 This is a simulation,so we KNOW the true assemblage dates.
-We can plot MCDs against the true dates (the time periods: 1,2,3,…20) to see how well the method works:
+We can plot MCDs against the true dates (the time periods or "years": 1,2,3,…20) to see how well the method works:

 ![](./Images/MCDxDate.png)